kknb1982/pands-project/README.md

             plt.close()

 ### 3.2.8 Create scatterplots
-To create the scatterplots of the variable pairs I used the `pairplot` graph in Seaborn.
+To create the scatterplots of the variable pairs I used the `pairplot` graph in Seaborn [[29]].
 This easy to create graphic automatically plots each variable pair as a scatter plot and a layered Kernel Density Estimate (KDE) for the univariate plots.
 In order to create greater alignment with the earlier plots I added the option `diag_kind="hist"` to change this univariate plot to a histogram.

     def createpairplot():
      sns.pairplot(dataf, hue=species, diag_kind="hist")
      plt.savefig('pairplot.png')
      plt.close()

 # 4. References
 1. Categorical data — pandas 2.0.1 documentation [Internet]. [cited 2023 Apr 24].
 Available from: https://pandas.pydata.org/pandas-docs/stable/user_guide/categorical.html